 Have You Got Any Other Netflix Problems You Need Fixing?

 As fantastic as Netflix is, users do experience problems with it, and this list only covers some of them.
 For instance, I wish there was some way to tell Netflix to alert me when a movie I’ve wanted to watch has been added to its catalog.
 And when using Chromecast, listening to it on Bluetooth headphones is one of the Netflix hacks you’ll wish were real.
+And if you tend to use VPNs to get your Netflix fix, it’s an increasingly short list.

 What other things about Netflix annoy you?
 Have you discovered a solution to a problem you’d like to share with other readers?
 Please let us know your thoughts in the comment below!